-COURSE SCHEDULE/UNITS: W = Wegner-chapters are listed, A = Arnold-pages listed UNIT 1: Introduction to the course W=1, 2, 3, 4, & 6; A=6-9 Ancient and Modern Divisions of the Bible The Languages of the Bible Alphabets, Literacy, and Ancient Books UNIT 2: The Canon of the OT W= 5 & 7; A=10-19 UNIT 3: The OT Apocrypha and Pseudepigrapha W= 8; A= 20-21 UNIT 4: The Text of the OT W= 11 & 12; A= 22-25 Ancient Versions of the OT, the Use of the OT in the Early Church UNIT 5: OT Exam , The Canon of the NT in the First and Second Centuries W= 9 UNIT 6: The Canon of the NT in the late Second through early Four of the NT in the late Second through early Fourth Centuries The Canon of the NT in the Fourth Century and Beyond W=10 UNIT 7: The Text of the NT: Witnesses and Text-types W= 13 & 14; A=26-31 Biblical Manuscripts: Practicum UNIT 8: Early Versions of the NT W=15; $A=32-37$ The NT Apocrypha and Pseudepigrapha one of the following: Barnabas, Didache, 1 Clement, or Shepherd of Hermas UNIT 9: The Text of the NT: Transmission to the TR W= 16; A= 38-43 The Text of the NT: The TR to Today (Unit Docs & Files) UNIT 11: NT Exam, The Bible and Missions W= 17; A= 44-63 Early English Versions of the Bible UNIT 12: The King James Version W= 18 & 21; A= 64-71 Translation Efforts and Practices, How to Evaluate a Translation UNIT 13: Major Modern English Versions W= 19 & 20; A= 72-89

-UNIT 14: Minor Modern English Versions and Unusual English Translations, Final Exam
+NOBTS has a no tolerance policy for plagiarism.
+Plagiarism in certain cases may result in expulsion from the seminary.
+See the NOBTS Student Handbook for definition, penalties, and policies associated with plagiarism.
+COURSE UNITS (1 UNIT= 1 WEEK FOR THE REGULAR SEMESTER SCHEDULE): W = Wegner-chapters are listed, A = Arnold-pages listed UNIT 1: Introduction to the course W=1, 2, 3, 4, & 6; A=6-9 Ancient and Modern Divisions of the Bible The Languages of the Bible, Alphabets, Literacy, and Ancient Books The Canon of the OT UNIT 2: W= 5 & 7; A=10-19 The OT Apocrypha and Pseudepigrapha UNIT 3: W = 8; A = 20-21The Text of the OT UNIT 4: W= 11 & 12; A= 22-25 Ancient Versions of the OT, the Use of the OT in the Early Church OT EXAM, The Canon of the NT in the First and Second Centuries UNIT 5: W=9The Canon of the NT in the late Second through early Fourth Centuries UNIT 6: The Canon of the NT in the Fourth Century and Beyond W = 10The Text of the NT: Witnesses and Text-types UNIT 7: W= 13 & 14; A=26-31 Biblical Manuscripts: Practicum Early Versions of the NT UNIT 8: W= 15; A= 32-37 The NT Apocrypha and Pseudepigrapha Read one of the following: Barnabas, Didache, 1 Clement, or Shepherd of Hermas The Text of the NT: Transmission to the TR W= 16; A= 38-43 UNIT 9: UNIT 10: The Text of the NT: The TR to Today (Unit Docs & Files) UNIT 11: NT EXAM, The Bible and Missions, Early English Versions.
+W= 17; A= 44-63 UNIT 12: The King James Version W= 18 & 21; A= 64-71 Translation Efforts and Practices, How to Evaluate a Translation UNIT 13: Major Modern English Versions, OVERVIEW PAPER DUE W= 19 & 20; A= 72-89 UNIT 14: Minor Modern English Versions & Unusual Translations, MAJOR PAPER DUE FINAL EXAM SELECTED BIBLIOGRAPHY Kurt Aland and Barbara Aland, The Text of the NT American Bible Society, A Concise History of the English Bible Clinton Arnold, How We Got the Bible: A Visual Journey Kenneth L. Barker, The NIV: The Making of a Contemporary Translation Margaret Baxter, The Formation of the Christian Scriptures James Bentley, Secrets of Mount Sinai: The Story of the World's Oldest Bible F. C. Bratton, A History of the Bible R. C. Briggs, Interpreting the New Testament Today F. F. Bruce, History of the Bible in English .
+The Books and the Parchments, 3d ed.